gitlabhq/gitlab-runner/docs/index.md

   - Using Docker containers with autoscaling on different clouds and virtualization hypervisors.
   - Connecting to remote SSH server.
 - Is written in Go and distributed as single binary without any other requirements.
-- Supports Bash, Windows Batch, and Windows PowerShell.
+- Supports Bash, and Windows PowerShell.
 - Works on GNU/Linux, macOS, and Windows (pretty much anywhere you can run Docker).
 - Allows customization of the job running environment.
 - Automatic configuration reload without restart.